mdh1418/TeamClovis/README.md

 * To delete a selected letter, drag the letter one by one to the image of Oscar the Grouch.

 ## Notes
 For our project, we had many deadlines and testing phases.
 Because of this, we did not have time to find the most elegant solution for dragging and dropping multiple letters.
+Our code is currently hardcoded to fit our client's tablet, which is a Samsung Galaxy S2.

 ## Authors
 * Mitchell Hwang